kiarie404/Events/29-July-2025- Pointer-Provenance/src/strict_provenance.md

       //  access rights : read-write each address let pointer_1 = &mut x[..];

-  // pointer_2 (a raw pointer derived from a reference)
+  // pointer_2 (a raw pointer derived from a mut reference)
   // integer details --> This pointer points at the 0'th element address, ie. the base of the allocation
   // Provenance details
       //  set of affected addresses: [base, base+1, base+2, base+3, base+4]